Alena1508/PersonalNotes/README.md

 # Plugin-React-UserChat

-This plugin is used to support User Chat around a PulseTile ReactJS based application.
+This plugin is used to support Personal Notes around a PulseTile ReactJS based application.

 # Installation